 25. Chorizo a la Sidra

 There are infinite ways to enjoy Spanish chorizo, and this recipe combines it with another legendary local product: sidra (cider).
 Spanish cider is much less sweet than you might be used to, so if you can't get your hands on some, use the sourest cider you can find.
 In Spain, look for Basque or Asturian cider.

 26. Chorizo al Vino Tinto

 Chorizo is wonderful all by itself, but this simple tapas recipe takes it up a notch by adding red wine.
 Simmering the cured sausage in wine with garlic and bay leaves adds an extra dimension of flavor.
 It only takes half an hour from start to finish, making this the perfect last-minute recipe.

 27. Champiñones al Ajillo con Chorizo

 If you're looking for a great bite-sized tapa to serve at your next dinner party, look no further.
 These garlicky roasted mushrooms are stuffed with chorizo and breadcrumbs, combining some of Spain's best flavors in one delicious mouthful.

-These aren’t the kind of meatballs you serve over spaghetti; in Spain, albóndigas are usually enjoyed on their own.
-They’re often made with ground pork, and our recipe adds chorizo for an extra kick.
+These aren't the sort of meatballs you serve over spaghetti; in Spain, albóndigas are usually enjoyed on their own.
+They're often made with ground pork, and our recipe adds chorizo for an extra kick.
 Make sure you have some white wine—or, even better, Spanish sherry—on hand for the sauce.